ruihanissyzhang/AWS-AC2/README.md

-# AWS-define input variables and output data on the infrastructure
+# AWS-define input variables and output data on EC2